Does Your School Need Better Technology Or Better Thinking?

 3. Computer-based standardized tests from third-party vendors help are given during the year to predict performance on the end-of-the-year state test.

 The Problem: While offering piles of data and a rough picture of a student’s academic deficiencies, standardized tests carry huge clout in most public school districts, and success (and failure) here can mean everything.
 But if the data that is produced is overwhelming to skillfully analyze and revise planned learning as a result, what’s the point?

 4. In the classroom, teachers are using smartboards and clickers to not simply engage students, but to offer more diverse platforms for students to work with new ideas and demonstrate understanding.
 Many of these tools also allow the teacher to garner data in real-time, which not only saves time (less grading), but more critically offers the student immediate feedback that is often easier for them to interpret than nebulous teacher feedback.

-The Wasteful Bit: They’re smartboards and clickers.
+The Problem: They’re smartboards and clickers.
 We can do better, can’t we?

 5. iPads and laptops have the potential to make information and resources immediately accessible to learners, and while that was always the case with textbooks, technology makes this information more easily searchable, richer with multimedia, and potentially social beyond the classroom.

 The Problem: Teachers often lack the time or the resources to fully integrate iPads and laptops meaningfully, with one doing the work of the other, and little gains made over what was possible with desktops ten years ago.
 It is this approach that arms the naysayers in your department with justified criticism of the expense and complexity of proper technology integration.